 We look upset because we feel distraught.
 What could be more obvious?

-But could it also be the other way round?
+But could it also be the other way around?
 Might it be that looking sad contributes to low mood?

 This would have revolutionary implications for understanding the causes of low mood, and indeed the treatment of depression.
 How often have we intuitively felt that if someone just tried to look happier, it might have a positive impact on their mood?

-Now a team of researchers lead by Axel Wollmera and Tillmann Krugerb, based at the Psychiatric Hospital of the University of Basel, Switzerland and the Department of Psychiatry, Medical School Hannover, Germany, have indeed turned conventional thinking on its head.
-Their research, recently published in the Journal of Psychiatric Research, found that injecting ‘botox’ into the muscles most linked with low mood, produces alleviation of depression.
+Now a team of researchers led by Axel Wollmera and Tillmann Krugerb, based at the Psychiatric Hospital of the University of Basel, Switzerland and the Department of Psychiatry, Medical School Hannover, Germany, have indeed turned conventional thinking on its head.
+Their research, recently published in the Journal of Psychiatric Research, found that injecting Botox into the muscles most linked with low mood produces alleviation of depression.

-In Wollmera, Krugerb and colleagues’ clinical trial botulinum toxin was injected just once into a specific part of the face in 15 patients, while another 15 were injected with placebo salt water.
+In Wollmera, Krugerb and colleagues’ clinical trial botulinum toxin was injected just once into a specific part of the face in 15 patients, while another 15 were injected with placebo saltwater.
 Remarkable improvements in mood were achieved after just one injection.
-Six weeks after a single treatment scores on a standard depression rating scale for botulinum toxin recipients were reduced on average by 47.1% while the placbo treated group experienced only a 9.2% reduction in the measurement of their depression.
+Six weeks after a single treatment scores on a standard depression rating scale for botulinum toxin recipients were reduced on average by 47.1% while the placebo-treated group experienced only a 9.2% reduction in the measurement of their depression.

-But this clinical trial also emphasised that the mood gains may have accrued through a very specific choice of two particular quite small muscles in the face, particularly associated with negative expressions, while ‘botox’ cosmetic treatments may target other muscles as well.
+But this clinical trial also emphasized that the mood gains may have accrued through a very specific choice of two particular quite small muscles in the face, particularly associated with negative expressions, while Botox cosmetic treatments may target other muscles as well.

 That this part of the face and body has been linked to depression before modern science began to recently re-discover it, is demonstrated by other names the area has attracted, including Veraguth’s folds, named by Otto Veraguth, a Swiss Neurologist at the beginning of the 20th Century.
 The skin fold running obliquely from the lower outside to the upper inside on the upper eyelid was specifically named partly because it was assumed to be characteristic of depression.